 Start checking the lentils at around the 15 min mark and check every few minutes after that.
 The lentils should be just barely tender, and still slightly toothsome.

 When the lentils are done, fish out the onion, garlic clove, and bay leaf, and drain well.

-Place the lentils in a bowl and sprinkle with 1 Tbsp olive oil and 2 Tbsp of red wine vinegar, and a little salt.
+Place the lentils in a bowl and sprinkle with 1 tablespoon olive oil and 2 tablespoon of red wine vinegar, and a little salt.

 Stir, then let stand for 5-10 minutes.
 Give the lentils a taste and decide if you want to use the rest of the oil and vinegar (I usually do).